 Solution #1 is selected as basis for normative work, with the following implications:

-- In 5G MBS, the concepts of basic service level and enhanced service level as described in Solution #1 become the equivalent terms of the MBMS concepts transport only mode and full service mode.
+- In 5G MBS, the concepts of basic service level and enhanced service level as described in Solution #1 will be introduced instead of the MBMS concepts transport only mode and full service mode.

 - On the support of 5GC Shared MBS traffic delivery method and 5GC Individual MBS traffic delivery method, the assumption as described in Solution #1 will be used during normative work.